IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     oc apply -f client-ingestion-secret.yaml
     ```

+5. In a text editor, create a file named `wrapper-creds.yaml` and paste the following text in the file.

+    File name:
+    ```
+    wrapper-creds.yaml
+    ```

+    Substitute a secure password credential of your choosing for the string `<WRAPPER_PASSWORD>`.
+The password can be a random password.
+Use this password in the following steps when you configure your BYOS connection in your assistant to connect to the network route.

+    File contents:
+    ```yaml
+    apiVersion: v1
+    stringData:
+      username: admin
+      password: <WRAPPER_PASSWORD>
+    kind: Secret
+    metadata:
+      name: wrapper-creds
+      namespace: wxa4z-byos
+    type: Opaque
+    ```

+6. Create the secret by running the following command.

+    ```
+    oc apply -f wrapper-creds.yaml
+    ```

-5. Obtain and record your cluster domain that is used for routes by running the following command.
+7. Obtain and record your cluster domain that is used for routes by running the following command.

     ```
     oc -n openshift-ingress-operator get ingresscontroller default -o jsonpath="{.status.domain}"